Sparados API Documentation

 budgetMinor |

-integer | Optional spend limit in minor currency units, for example 10000 = 100.00 PLN.
-If this field is not provided, the user can spend up to the amount available on the corporation balance linked to the card.
-If this field is provided, the transaction is approved only if both the available corporation balance and the card budget are higher than or equal to the transaction amount. |
+integer | Optional spending limit assigned to the card, expressed in minor currency units, for example 10000 = 100.00 PLN.
+If this field is not provided, the card may spend up to the amount available on the linked balance.
+If provided, both the linked balance and the card budget must be sufficient for the transaction to be approved. |

 description |